First Step in Recovery

 Outpatient drug rehab involves attending group or individual therapy sessions at regular intervals while also living at home.
 Outpatient rehab is ideal for those who have obligations to family, work, or school they must maintain during treatment.

 Detox is the first step to recovery, but it’s only the first step.

 As a family-owned drug rehab center, The Edge Treatment Center knows how hard drug detox can be.
-Our deep insight into the process allows us to provide our clients with a carefully planned and effective detox experience.
+Our deep insight into the process and our detox partners’ experience can provide you with a carefully planned and effective drug treatment experience.

-With us, you won't go through drug detox alone.
-Instead, we'll be in your corner every step of the way.
+We will be with you and guide you every step of the way.
+Our experienced caring counselors can help you find the best detox center for you, and will be in touch while you’re there.
 Want to learn more about drug detox and recovery from substance abuse?
 Contact The Edge Treatment Center today!

 Let us help you find the best Treatment Center near you.